kkruecke/cplus-documentation/notes/value-categories.rst

    s = s + ", " t;

-the compiler implicitly invokes the converting constructor ``string::string(const char*)`` to convert ", " into a string:
+the compiler implicitly invokes the converting constructor ``string::string(const char*)`` to convert the character string ", " into a string object:

 .. code-block:: cpp

     s = s + string(", ") + t; // lvalue + rvalue + lvalue

-Note the binary operator ``operator+(const string& lo, const string& ro)`` returns an rvalue.
+The binary operator ``operator+(const string& lo, const string& ro)`` returns an rvalue.
 Since we can't do something like

 .. code-block:: cpp

    string *p = &(s + t); // error: can't take address of rvalue.

-the result of ``operator+(const string& lo, const string& ro)`` is an rvalue.
+the result of ``operator+(const string& lo, const string& ro)`` must be an rvalue.

 We saw that binding an "lvalue reference to const" to an rvalue triggers a temporary materialization conversion, in which a prvalue that is not in storage is turned into a xvalue that is placed in storage.
 The temporary materialization conversion also occurs when we bind an "rvalue reference" to an rvalue.
 When we bind a rvalue reference to an rvalue, an xvalue is created.

-.. todo:: Compare logically flow with value-categories.rst

 The real reason for rvalue references
 +++++++++++++++++++++++++++++++++++++